tjbindseil/abol/doc/tasks/lock_screen_widget.md

 UNLESS `checkForExternalChanges` is called even when the region did exit thing happens (instead of user opening app)
 * lets check this, and general control flow
+    * it does not fire when the region did exit thing happen

+so, now we need to call `checkForExternalChanges` (or something similar) when the alarm goes off